Brad Pitt BFFs Amal And George Clooney Reportedly Reject Angelina: How She Became Divorce ‘Villain’

 Would The Real Angelina Jolie Please Pose?

 In contrast, Angelina has not fared quite so well when it comes to the portrayal of her image.
-While Jolie and her estranged husband both have provided interviews, she hasn’t come off as well as Brad, according to E News.
+While Jolie and her estranged husband both have provided interviews, she hasn’t come off as well as Brad, according to E!
+News.

 “Some of Angelina’s recent interviews have missed the mark at making her seem vulnerable and in touch with other single moms.”